-- 123. --(1) Subject to this section, the court shall not make absolute any decree for divorce or nullity of marriage or pronounce a decree of judicial separation unless the court is satisfied as respects every child - - (a) that arrangements have been made for the welfare of the child and that those arrangements are satisfactory or are the best that can be devised in the circumstances; or - (b) that it is impracticable for the party or parties appearing before the court to make any such arrangements.
+- 123.-(1) Subject to this section, the court shall not make final any judgment of divorce or nullity of marriage or grant a judgment of judicial separation unless the court is satisfied as respects every child - (a) that arrangements have been made for the welfare of the child and that those arrangements are satisfactory or are the best that can be devised in the circumstances; or - (b) that it is impracticable for the party or parties appearing before the court to make any such arrangements.

-(2) The court may if it thinks fit proceed without observing the requirements of subsection (1) if it appears that there are circumstances making it desirable that the decree nisi be made absolute or, as the case may be, that the decree for judicial separation should be pronounced without delay, and if the court has obtained a satisfactory undertaking from either or both of the parties to bring the question of the arrangements for the child before the court within a specified time.
+- (2) The court may, if it thinks fit, proceed without observing the requirements of subsection (1) if - (a) it appears that there are circumstances making it desirable that the interim judgment be made final or, as the case may be, that the judgment of judicial separation should be granted without delay; and - (b) the court has obtained a satisfactory undertaking from either or both of the parties to bring the question of the arrangements for the child before the court within a specified time.

-(3) In this section and in section 124, "welfare", in relation to a child, includes the custody and education of the child and financial provision for him.
+(3) In this section and section 124, "welfare", in relation to a child, includes the custody and education of the child and financial provision for him.

-Custody of children
+Orders on welfare of children

-124. In any suit for divorce, or for nullity of marriage, or for judicial separation, the court may, at any stage of the proceedings, or after a decree absolute has been pronounced, make such orders as it thinks fit with respect to the welfare of any child and may vary or discharge the said orders, and may, if it thinks fit, direct proceedings to be taken for placing the child under the protection of the court.
+124. In any proceedings for divorce, judicial separation or nullity of marriage, the court may, at any stage of the proceedings, or after a final judgment has been granted, make such orders as it thinks fit with respect to the welfare of any child and may vary or discharge the said orders, and may, if it thinks fit, direct that proceedings be commenced for placing the child under the protection of the court.